 I'm so excited to share this recipe!
 Introducing vegan fish fillets!

-These fish, or should I say feesh, fillets have a super tender and flaky "flesh", and a crispy skin!
-It's high-protein (26g per serving!) and takes just 15 minutes to prepare!
-It's definitely one of the closest fish-alternative I have ever tried!
+These fish, or should I say feesh fillets, have super tender and flaky “flesh” and crispy skin!
+It’s high-protein (26g per serving!) and takes just 15 minutes to prepare!
+It’s one of the closest fish alternatives I have ever tried!

 HOW TO MAKE FISH FILLETS

-You absolutely need TVP slices for this recipe, preferably the large ones (if you can only find small ones, check the metric measurements in the recipe to make sure you are using the correct amount).
+You need TVP slices for this recipe, preferably the large ones (if you can only find small ones, check the metric measurements in the recipe to ensure you are using the correct amount).
 You can see below two of the brands I usually use.

-Soak your TVP slices in hot water for 30 minutes, or until soft.
+Soak your TVP slices in hot water for 30 minutes or until soft.
 Depending on the brand, some slices can take longer to rehydrate.
-Then drain, rinse, and squeeze to remove the excess water.
+Then, drain, rinse, and squeeze to remove the excess water.
 I usually soak it with a few pieces of nori overnight.
-Soaking the TVP with the seaweed won't affect the flavor a lot, but it does add a little bit of extra "sea" flavor.
+Soaking the TVP with the seaweed won’t affect the flavor much, but it does add a little extra “sea” flavor.

 Next, drain and squeeze the TVP slices to remove the excess water.
 Add to a food processor and add the flavorings:

-- Vegan Fish Sauce: While it doesn't add a fish flavor, I find that vegan fish sauce brings umami, saltiness, and a much deeper flavor.
-Vegan fish sauce can be found in Asian stores or you can get it here.
+- Vegan Fish Sauce: While it doesn’t add a fish flavor, it brings umami, saltiness, and a much deeper flavor.
+Vegan fish sauce can be found in Asian stores, or you can get it here.
 If you do not have fish sauce on hand, you could try using soy sauce.
-It's not the best substitute but it should work.
+It’s not the best substitute, but it should work.

 - Garlic, onion powder, and black pepper: I went with basic aromatics here, but feel free to add your favorite spices.

-- Dill: As dill is often associated with fish, I do find it helps create the illusion of a fish flavor.
+- Dill: As dill is often associated with fish, it helps create the illusion of a fish flavor.

 - Sugar: To balance with the saltiness.

-Another optional ingredient is mushroom seasoning, it's an healthier alternative to MSG, and it helps enhance the flavors.
-Simply omit if you don't have it on hand.
+Another optional ingredient is mushroom seasoning.
+It’s a healthier alternative to MSG and helps enhance the flavors.
+Simply omit it if you don’t have it on hand.

-When it comes to shaping, there are two ways.
+When it comes to shape, there are two ways.
 You can either:

-- Make fillets: Obviously this one will look more like a real fish fillet, it's best if you want to serve it with a sauce on top (a garlic butter or lemon parsley sauce for example).
-To make fillets, simply press down the mixture on a sheet of nori.
-You can make a simple rectangle shape or cut your sheet of nori in shape of a fish!
+- Make fillets: This one will look more like a real fish fillet.
+It’s best to serve it with a sauce on top (garlic butter or lemon parsley sauce, for example).
+To make fillets, press down the mixture on a sheet of nori.
+You can make a simple rectangle shape or cut your sheet of nori in the shape of a fish!

 - Make rolls: Rolls are great for braised dishes as they hold up better than a fillet (recipe coming soon!).
-To make rolls, cut rectangles of about 2.5x4-inch, place about 2 tablespoons of the mixture on the bottom, and roll it out into a roll.
+To make rolls, cut rectangles of about 2.5×4-inch, place about 2 tablespoons of the mixture on the bottom, and roll it out into a roll.
 Mix a tablespoon of cornstarch with a tablespoon of water and slightly wet the end of the nori sheet before closing it.
-This way the nori sheet will stick and your rolls won't "unroll" during cooking.
+This way, the nori sheet will stick, and your rolls won’t “unroll” during cooking.

-Finally, pan fry your fish fillets on both side until golden brown!
+Finally, pan-fry your fish fillets on both sides until golden brown!
 The nori sheet will crisp up while the flesh will stay tender.

-Note: Do not expect this to taste exactly like a fish fillet on its own, it does however have a very nice flaky texture and it's amazing when served with a sauce or braised!
+Note: Do not expect this to taste exactly like a fish fillet.
+It does, however, have a very nice flaky texture, and it’s amazing when served with a sauce or braised!
 To compare, I would say the texture is quite similar to flaked tuna.
-If you have made "tofu fish fillets" before, these are far superior in term of texture!
+If you have made “tofu fish fillets” before, these are far superior in texture!

-Once your fillets are pan-fried, you can serve as is and top with your favorite sauce, or braise them.
+Once your fillets are pan-fried, you can serve them as is and top them with your favorite sauce or braise them.

-I hope you will love this vegan "fish"!
-It is tender, flaky, has a delicate texture, and a super crispy nori skin!
+I hope you will love these vegan fish fillets!
+They are tender and flaky and have a delicate texture and super crispy nori skin!

 Looking for more meat alternatives?
 Check out this Vegan Roast Pork, Vegan Chick'n, or these High-Protein Vegan Burgers!